csabasidor/meta_occupancy_tax/README.md

 Set of queries used for calcuation over the merged extracted data for identifying deviations and risks in occupanccy tax collection.

+## 05_tax_calculations.backup
+Final data sets backup for restoring and reproducing all input data and calculations

 # Source list of pilot municipalities regulation on occupancy tax
 Banská Bystrica: http://www.banskabystrica.sk/vseobecne-zavazne-nariadenia-mesta-vzn.phtml?id3=1622